markchalloner/git-semver/PLUGINS.md

 `./.git-semver/plugins`         | Project plugins (added and committed) which run on just the current git project `${HOME}/.git-semver/plugins/`  | User plugins which run on all git projects

-Plugin can stop a tag being generated (for example if a version file does not exist).
+Plugins are executed orderedly, so you can number-prefix them to ensure execution order.
+Number prefixed plugins will run before anything else, and they will be executed from lower to higher.
+Plugins can also stop a tag being generated (for example if a version file does not exist).

 See [Contributing](#contributing) for detail on creating a plugin or take a look at the [example plugin] or any of the [real plugins](#plugins).